yqshao/tips/docs/workflow/lammps.md

-# `tips/lammps`
+# tips/lammps

-This workflow implements the `sampler` and `labeller` process with LAMMPS.
+This module implements the `sampler` and `labeller` process with [LAMMPS](https://lammps.sandia.gov/) molecular dynamics code.
 LAMMPS allow for a flexible input format.
-Typically, the binary is run with an input script that holds all the information required for a simulation:
+Typically, the binary is run with an input script (`input.lmp` here) that holds all the information required for a simulation:

 ```shell
 mpirun lmp_mpi -in input.lmp